 We make ongoing assessments of children's learning, and we use this information to ensure that future planning reflects identified needs.
-Assessment in the EYFS takes the form of observation, and this involves the teacher and LSA's as appropriate.
+Assessment in the EYFS takes the form of observation, and this involves the teacher and learning support assistants as appropriate.